Cycling Kit reviews¶

 SpatzWear produce premium quality kit, designed in detail to give high performance and used by professional cycling teams.
 Their kit is tested in the Yorkshire Dales (United Kingdom) and so designed for the most challenging rides.

-The products are pricey but when treated with care they will last years and be well worth the investment.
+The products are at the higher end price range, but when treated with care they will last years and should be considered as a worthy investment.

 The kit is designed for performance, so has a close fit

-Most garments are meant to be tight, so if you can fit into them without damaging the garment, they they should be the right size for you.
+Most Spatzwear garments are meant to be a close fit, so if you can fit into them without damaging the garment, them they should be the right size for you.

-Base layers are very streatchy, but Jerseys and Gilets with windproofed panels may not be as forgiving.
+Base layers are streatchy, but Jerseys and Gilets with windproofed panels may not be as forgiving for larger body frames.

 If you are not of a shape similar to a pro-cyclist you may need a larger size.
 SpatzWear will allow you to exchange the garment via their service portal, although this can take a 2-3 weeks to complete (especially during the height of the season).

 The 4-season jersey has the same enjoyable feel as the base layers, with wind protection at the top of the chest and over the shoulders.
-It is a very snug fit when putting it on, but once on it feels very comfortable.
+A snug fit when putting on the jersey, but once on it feels lovely and comfortable.

 The 2 rear pockets can seem fiddly to use at first, but making space in them with a hand make it easier to put items in there.
 The latest version of this jersey also has a larger mesh pocket in the center.